 Encryption keys are managed by and stored securely in GCP.
-Access to encryption keys is restricted to limited, authorized personnel and requires MFA.
+Jasper personnel do not have access to the encryption keys.
 All key usage is logged and monitored for anomalous activity.

 Employees are provisioned company-managed workstations.
-All workstations are configured with disk encryption, anti-malware, and idle lockout.
-IT monitors employee workstations to ensure they are compliant with corporate policy and up-to-date with relevant patches.
+Employees are not permitted to use their personal devices for work (e.g., BYOD).
+All workstations are configured with disk encryption, anti-malware, password protection, idle lockout, and automatic OS updates.
+IT monitors employee workstation for deviations to ensure they are compliant with corporate policy.

 Centralized logging is enabled for all production systems.
 These logs are reviewed for indications of compromise and alerted upon.
 The Security team is responsible for monitoring and alerting thresholds are reached, tracking security events to resolution in accordance with the incident response plan.

 Jasper’s firewalls are configured to deny all incoming traffic by default.
 Firewall rules are reviewed at least annually.
 Alerts generated by the Intrusion Detection System (IDS) are sent to on-call personnel for investigation and triage.
 Jasper also utilizes a WAF and CDN in order to both protect against common web application vulnerabilities, like DDoS attacks, and to provide faster access to the application.